 What are the drawbacks of completing an internship?

 - You may not get paid.
-Internships are not required to be paid, provided that six criteria as determined by the U.S. Department of Labor and the Fair Labor Standards Act are met.
+Internships are not required to be paid, provided that seven criteria as determined by the U.S. Department of Labor and the Fair Labor Standards Act are met.
 One of the criteria is the understanding that an internship does not guarantee a job at its finish.
 Depending on the internship, (where it is, if you’ll be able to live at home, what type of transportation is required, etc.), you may actually lose money over the duration of the job.

 - Unpaid internships may not help you find a job.
-Despite the résumé boost that comes from completing an internship of any kind, the statistics are showing that students who completed an unpaid internship were only 1.8% more likely to receive job offers by the spring semester of their senior years than students who did not complete any internships.
+Despite the résumé boost that comes from completing an internship of any kind, the statistics show that students who completed an unpaid internship were only 1.8% more likely to receive job offers by the spring semester of their senior years than students who did not complete any internships.
 Additionally, they were only about half as likely to receive an offer of employment as those who completed paid internships.
 The salaries offered to students who completed unpaid internships were less than the salaries offered to students who never completed an internship.

 - That being said, just 36% of paid interns received a job offer immediately after the completion of their internships, and only 63% (as of 2012) received an offer by the spring of senior year.
 These statistics show that an internship, whether paid or unpaid, does not guarantee a job at the end.